rust-lang/rust-project-goals/src/2024h2/slate.md

 ## How the goal process works

-Goals are proposed bottom-up by Rust users who want to see them get done.the people who are willing to commit resources to see them get done.
+Goals are proposed bottom-up by Rust users who are willing to commit resources to see them get done, either by serving as owner, or by funding, mentoring, or otherwise helping to find an owner.
 Each goal describes a **problem** to be solved along with a **rough sketch of the solution**.
 Although goals are often part of a longer term ambition, they themselves cover about 6 months of effort.